China stray elephants become international stars | ExBulletin

 As of Tuesday, the herd remained on the outskirts of Kunming, a city of 7 million people, with one of the men who had left on his own, creating even more enthusiasm and concern for those trying to keep tabs on them.

-A press release Monday from a provincial command center set up to monitor the group said the elephants appeared to be resting as more than 410 emergency response personnel and police personnel, several vehicles and 14 drones were deployed to monitor them. ata.
+A statement Monday from a provincial command center set up to monitor the group said the elephants appeared to be resting as more than 410 emergency response and police personnel, many vehicles and 14 drones were deployed to monitor them.
 Residents of the area were evacuated, temporary traffic control measures were implemented and 2 tons of elephant food were placed.

 “Another objective was to maintain silence to create the conditions to lead the group of elephants to migrate west and south,” the command center said.